applibgroup/TypefaceHelper/README.md

 ## How to use

-In your application class, take care about the helper object lifecycle.
+In your MyApplication class, take care about the helper object lifecycle.

 ```java
 public abstract class MyApplication extends AbilityPackage {